Diplomate in Chiropractic

 Module 15

-vagal tone, concussion and Celebration
+vagal tone, and concussion

 Module 16